vipinvkmenon/terraform-exporter-btp/docs/resume.md

 ![Console Output of failed export run](img/export-failed.png)

 The created files show that the export was interrupted, as the configuration is not complete:

 ![Created files after failed export run](img/incomplete-export-files.png)

-In addition, a temporary directory `subscriptions-config` is stored.
+In addition, a temporary folder `subscriptions-config` is created.

 !!! info
-    Directories that follow the naming convention `<resource>-config` are part of the export process as a temporary directory containing the resource specific information.
-They get removed when the resource was executed successfully or in case of an error that is handled by the Terraform Exporter for SAP BTP.
+    Directories that follow the naming convention `<resource>-config` are part of the export process as a temporary folder containing the resource specific information.
+They get removed when the resource was executed successfully or in case of an error that is handled by the btptf CLI.
 However, in error situations you might see these directories.
 It is safe to delete them.

-You also recognize a file called `importlog.json` in the `exported-configuration` directory:
+You also recognize a file called `importlog.json` in the folder `exported-configuration`:

 ![File importlog.json as part of failed export run](img/incomplete-export-log.png)

-The Terraform Exporter for SAP BTP uses this file to track the successfully exported resources.
+The btptf CLI uses this file to track the successfully exported resources.

 !!! info
     This file will be removed if the export was successful.